treboryatska/por-memecoin-kol/README.md

 # por-memecoin-kol
-What will you do with this one wild and precious piece of technology?
+What will you do with this one wild and precious moment of blockspace?